sangirash/ruby-is-fun/README.md

-# ruby-is-fun
+# Ruby-is-fun
-my collection of Ruby scripts for fun
+A collection of Ruby scripts to learn and for fun